 Across the US, rural patients face added challenges when looking for care.
-In this two-part series, we discuss the ways the ACS Committee on Trauma and the Commission on Cancer are addressing the most difficult determinants of health: distance and time.
+In this piece, we discuss the ways the ACS Committee on Trauma is addressing the most difficult determinants of health: distance and time.

 A common misconception is people think they have immediate access to trauma centers, and they might not.